-In terms of general market conditions, rates are starting to increase markedly due to restrictions in capacity and deteriorating insurer results.
-This will have a positive effect on the income earned by the company as earnings are generally commission based.
-However, increased rates and terms could result in business being lost but it is envisaged that any reduction in client base may be mitigated by the overall increase in income.
+In terms of general market conditions, rates continue to increase, markedly in certain products, due to restrictions in capacity and other mitigating factors.
+This has and will continue to have a positive effect on the income earned by the company as earnings are generally commission based.
+However, increased rates and terms could result in business being lost but it is envisaged that any reduction in client base may be mitigated by the overall increase in income and new clients obtained by the business.